 Nowadays, military establishments are usually termed ‘bases’ – perhaps the American influence.
 In the past many terms have been used – with not a little confusion: military posts, cantonments, outposts, outstations, garrisons, depots, barracks.

 Upon arrival, the Redcoats of the various detachments were almost immediately despatched to the Colony’s military posts.
 Over the period of their service in Western Australia, over thirty locations were established.
 I hope to be able to provide information on the most significant of these.

 There has been a better survival rate of ‘convict places’ and indeed the archaeologists and academic historians have given much attention to those structures.
-The Redcoat Military Bases may prove a more difficult subject on or under the ground!
+The Redcoat Military Posts may prove a more difficult subject on or under the ground!

 As research progresses, more information will be available on the Redcoat military posts in Western Australia.

 A Selected List of British Army Military Posts in Western Australia

 Bunbury (including Port Leschenault)

 © Diane Oldman 2022